Hints for Solexx greenhouse glazing application

 Solexx greenhouse covering is very strong yet flexible making it easy to work with.
 Because it is semi-transparent and diffuses light, it makes an ideal covering for greenhouses, end walls, light panels in barns... the possibilities are endless.
 The following contains a few tips on how to handle this revolutionary greenhouse paneling:

 2. Flute Direction: Solexx paneling can be attached with the flutes running in either direction on your structure.
 We've found placing your greenhouse panels so that the flutes run perpendicular to your frame provides the maximum amount of strength for your structure.
-When attaching the screws to plastic framing or wood, we recommend using our 1" screws with neoprene washers, which helps prevent water from leaking into the flutes of the greenhouse panels.
-Our ¾" self-drilling screws are for installing the greenhouse panels into a metal greenhouse frame.
-We suggest placing the screws about 18" apart on the stringers and about 9" apart on the perimeter or any overlapped joint.
-Be careful not to over-torque the screws, or you may crush the greenhouse panel.
+For plastic or wood framing, we recommend using our 1" Screws with neoprene washers, which helps prevent water from leaking into the flutes of the greenhouse panels.
+For metal framing use 1" Self-Tapping Screws.
+We suggest placing the screws about 18" apart on the stringers and about 4-6" apart on the perimeter or any overlapped joint.
+Be careful not to over-torque the screws or you may crush the greenhouse panel.
 The washers should just make a dimple in the greenhouse plastic.

 3. Cutting the Greenhouse Panels: The panel is easily cut using a sharp thin utility knife or saw.
 It is helpful to attach the panel to your structure first, then use a sharp thin utility knife to follow the frame as a cutting guide.
 It works well to cut the panel with two passes of the knife.
-The 1st pass is with light pressure to score the panel and set the path the knife will follow for the 2nd pass.
-The 2nd pass would be done with more pressure to cut through the panel, while making sure the knife is following the score line of the 1st pass.
+Use lightweight pressure on the 1st pass to score the panel and set the path the knife will follow for the 2nd pass.
+Apply more pressure on the 2nd pass to cut through the panel while making sure the knife follows the score line of the 1st pass.

-4. Using U-Trim: On all 4’1” ends of paneling where there are exposed flutes, you need to insert a ¼” bead of IS800 “clear” Silicone Rubber Adhesive Sealant (caulking) into the flutes, to prevent water intrusion and to bring the paneling to it’s maximum insulation factor by trapping air in the middle of the panel.
-Next, slide a U-trim over the end of the panel for a permanent cap.
-Secure U-trim with small phillips screws by poking a small starter hole in one side of the U-trim with an ice pick or small nail and screwing through one side of the U-trim and into the Solexx™ paneling.
+4. Using U-Trim: On all 49.5" ends of paneling where there are exposed flutes, insert a ¼" bead of IS800 "clear" Silicone Rubber Adhesive Sealant (caulking) into the flutes.
+This prevents water intrusion and maximizes insulation by trapping air in the panel.
+Next, slip a U-trim over the end of the panel for a permanent cap.
+Secure U-trim with small Phillips screws by poking a small starter hole in one side of the U-trim with an ice pick or small nail and screwing through one side of the U-trim and into the Solexx™ paneling.
 Place each screw approximately one foot apart.
 Put caulking in all the holes you created to stop water penetration.

 7. Changes in Size: Apply the paneling when the temperature is at the mean (Yearly average) temperature for your area to allow for expansion and contraction.